ELEC70142-VLSI-Coursework/Lab_2/README.md

 **_Step 7: Design Rule Check (DRC) on the Placement_**

-To make sure that your placement effort has not violated any design rules (e.g. misaligning a cell relative to its neighbour), you should now use the **_Calibre_** verification tool to perform a design rule check (DRC) on this layout so far.
+To make sure that your placement effort has not violated any design rules (e.g. misaligning a cell relative to its neighbour), you should now use the **_Calibre_** verification tool to perform a design rule check (DRC) on the layout so far.

 1. In the layout window, use the command **_Calibre -> run nmDRC_** to bring up the Calibre DRC dialogue box.
 2. Click the **_Rules_** tab.
-3. Enter the DRC rules location: **_/usr/local/cadence/kits/tsmc/65n_LP/Calibre/drc/calibre_density_off.drc_**.
+3. Enter the DRC rules file location: **_/usr/local/cadence/kits/tsmc/65n_LP/Calibre/drc/calibre_density_off.drc_**.
 4. Click **LOAD** button to load it into your working environment.
 5. Specify where the lfsr4 layout is stored.
 6. Click the **RUN** button on the left.